-United States*, Canada, Mexico, plus Anguilla – Antigua – Aruba – Bahamas – Barbados – Barbuda – Belize – Bermuda – British Virgin Islands – Cayman Islands – Costa Rica – Cuba – Curacao – Dominica – Dominican Republic – El Salvador – Grenada – Guadeloupe – Guatemala Honduras – Jamaica – Martinique – Nevis – Nicaragua – Panama – Puerto Rico – St. Croix – St. John – St. Kitts – St. Lucia – St. Martin – St. Thomas – St. Vincent – Turks & Caicos – Trinidad & Tobago.
+Coverage applies when you are more than 150 miles from home within the United States, Canada – Mexico – Anguilla – Antigua – Aruba – Bahamas – Barbados – Barbuda – Belize – Bermuda – British Virgin Islands – Cayman Islands – Costa Rica – Cuba – Curacao – Dominica – Dominican Republic – El Salvador – Grenada – Guadeloupe – Guatemala – Honduras – Jamaica – Martinique – Nevis – Nicaragua – Panama – Puerto Rico – St. Croix – St. John – St. Kitts – St. Lucia – St. Martin – St. Thomas – St. Vincent – Turks & Caicos – Trinidad & Tobago.

 What is the difference between Travel MedEvac and Travel Insurance, Health Benefits and Premium Credit Cards?

-Typical emergency medical coverage, trip cancellation and lost luggage coverage plans limit medical evacuation to the “nearest adequate facility”.
-This still leaves you stranded far from your home hospital where you may endure possible financial limits to the medical treatment you receive.
-Unlike these policies, your Travel MedEvac membership will not leave you stranded and instead provide you hospital-to-hospital air medical transport to your home hospital of choice with no deductibles or out of pockets costs.
+Typical emergency medical, trip cancellation and lost luggage coverage plans either do not cover or severely limit any potential medical evacuation coverage to the “nearest adequate facility”.
+This still leaves you stranded far from your home hospital where you may endure financial limits and adequacy of care concerns from the medical treatment you receive away from home.
+Unlike these policies, your Travel MedEvac policy will provide you with hospital-to-hospital air medical transport to your home hospital of choice with no deductibles or out of pocket costs for medical evacuation services.

-What if I am hospitalized but don’t have my membership information or membership card with me at the time, am I still covered?
+What if I am hospitalized but don’t have my policy information or annual policy ID card with me at the time, am I still covered?

-Is there any limit on the expense of an air medical transport?
+Is there any portion of the air medical transport not covered?

 Does my health insurance policy cover medical evacuation?

-Health insurance may cover your emergency evacuation to the “nearest adequate facility” when traveling outside your healthcare network or country, but it will not bring you to your home hospital of choice.
+H• Health insurance may cover your emergency evacuation to the “nearest adequate facility” when traveling outside your healthcare network or country, but it will not bring you to your home hospital of choice or even back to your home country.
 This could leave you stranded hundreds or thousands of miles away from home.
-Medicare does not provide any coverage for emergency evacuations when traveling outside the US.
+Medicare also does not provide any coverage for emergency evacuations when traveling outside the US.

-How will my companion or family members get home if I am medically evacuated as a Travel MedEvac member?
+How will my companion or family members get home if I am medically evacuated?

-If I have a pre-existing condition can I enroll in a Travel MedEvac membership?
+If I have a pre-existing condition can I apply for a Travel MedEvac Plan?

-What does repatriation of a member’s mortal remains include and how is it done?
+What does repatriation of mortal remains coverage include and how does it work?

-Travel MedEvac will pay for the return of a member’s mortal remains.
-The member’s family or legal power of attorney will provide Travel MedEvac the name of the receiving mortuary upon a member’s death.
-Travel MedEvac will work in conjunction with the mortuary making the arrangements to return the member’s mortal remains.
-Travel MedEvac will pay the mortuary direct for the expenses related to the repatriation of the member’s mortal remains.
-This service includes the preparation of the remains for transport which includes embalming or cremation, death certificate, a suitable container for transport by commercial air, ground transport to the commercial flight and receiving mortuary and a commercial airline ticket for a family member or designated person to escort the remain from the place of origin back to the US or Canada.
+• Travel MedEvac will pay for reasonable expenses for the return of your mortal remains should you die on a trip.
+The insured’s family or legal power of attorney will provide Travel MedEvac the name of the receiving mortuary upon an insured’s death.
+Travel MedEvac will work in conjunction with the mortuary making the arrangements to return the insured’s mortal remains.
+Travel MedEvac will pay the mortuary direct for the expenses related to the repatriation of the insured’s mortal remains.
+This includes, but is not limited to, expenses for embalming, cremation, casket for transport and transportation to the primary residence mortuary.